 All our challenge rides require a registration fee.
-This £300 fee is needed to secure your place on the trip and is non-refundable if for any reason you are unable to participate.
-Challengers are encouraged to fundraise to pay for the £500 donation element of the total funds required.
+This £300 fee is needed to secure your place on the trip and is non-refundable, if for any reason you are unable to participate.
+Challengers are encouraged to fundraise to pay for the £700 donation element of the total funds required.
 The total ground cost is £3,275 and this excludes the flight cost, donation to BHS Welfare and the registration fee.
 We need to receive these funds eight weeks before you depart.
-This money includes all ground tour costs and a donation to The British Horse Society; however, it doesn’t cover travel insurance and spending money.

 Previous Challengers’ experiences